Running and quitting Renode¶

 For commands with file arguments, the

-@ sign, the Monitor will suggest files both in the current working directory from which Renode was run and the Renode installation directory as fallback - the former take precedence in case of ambiguity.
+@ sign, the Monitor will suggest files both in the current working directory from which Renode was run and in the Renode installation directory as a fallback - the former taking precedence in case of ambiguity.

 The most common commands (e.g.,

 The CLI provides a command history (arrows ↑/↓) with interactive search Ctrl+R to easily re-execute previous commands.

 Pasting with Ctrl+Shift+V, as well as via the context menu on right click, is also available.
 To erase the current command and return to a clean prompt, use: Ctrl+C.